vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

 Time complexity: worst - O(E + V log V)  ( ! the author can be wrong and asks to check this information ! )

-This algorithm is used to find a shortest path for a weighted graph.
+This algorithm is used to find the shortest path for a weighted graph.

-Main idea is:
+The main idea is:
 - each vertex should have initial result values as infinity integer
 - iterate over all "start" node vertex neighbours
 - set vertices result path accordingly to edges, because each edge value is lower than infinity